zaiisao/Documentation/en/Recording/recording_java.md

 ## <a name="callback-functions"></a>Callbacks

-The following callbacks are available to your application:
+The following callbacks are available to your app:

 -   [Returns the JNI Instance (nativeObjectRef)](#nativeObjectRef)
 -   [An Error has Occurred During SDK Runtime (onError)](#onError)